-Students in grades 3rd through 5th are required to score at Level 3 on the End of Grade (EOG) Tests to be deemed successfully passing.
+Students in grades 3rd through 5th are required to score at least a Level 3 on the End of Grade (EOG) Tests to be deemed successfully passing.
 Important Note: the school principal makes all final decisions regarding promotion and retention of students.
+EOG results are one measure reviewed, but certainly not the sole factor in determining promotion or retention.